-We looked at these programs to decide if they do what they say they do-their user included.
-Repair, replacement, or routine maintenance costs per job can be allocated by department or cost center.
+We looked at these programs to decide if they do what they say they do-their user

 Howard Millman is assistant director of facilities at Columbia University's Lamont Doherty Geological Observatory in Palisades.
 New York. and Nevis Nuclear Laboratory in Irvington.
 New York.
-He is also a freelance technical writer and frequent contributor to several national computer magazines.
+He is also a freelance technical writer and frequent contributor to several national computer magazines ork Orders